Lilium-DApp/verifier/README.md

 ## ⚠️ Disclaimer

 ***This repository is in development and not ready for production use.
 The code and documentation are provided as-is, and may contain bugs or other issues.
 Please thoroughly test and review the code before considering it for use in a production environment.
 The maintainers of this repository are not responsible for any issues or damages that may occur from using the code in a production environment.***

-## 🌟 Special Thanks

-We would like to extend our heartfelt gratitude to a group of outstanding individuals who played a pivotal role in helping us understand the intricacies of the Cartesi environment.
-Their invaluable assistance has been a beacon of light in this project's journey.

-- [**Gabriel Barros**](https://github.com/gbarros): Gabriel, your unparalleled assistance in helping us navigate the complex architecture of the Cartesi platform has been monumental.
-Your readiness to always address our queries and doubts has not only facilitated a smooth project progression but also enriched our understanding immensely.
-We cannot thank you enough for the depth of knowledge and clarity you brought to the team. 🌟

-- [**Felipe Grael**](https://github.com/felipefg): Felipe, your dedicated assistance especially in developing the YOLOv8 model and in porting the cross-compiled libraries to riscv64 has been a cornerstone in the realization of this project.
-Your technical expertise and commitment were instrumental in overcoming some of the most challenging aspects of this endeavor.
-Thank you for being a source of guidance and support. 💡

-- [**Arthur Vianna**](https://github.com/arthuravianna): Arthur, thank you for your tireless efforts and for always being willing to lend a hand.
-Your dedication to helping us succeed has not gone unnoticed. 🙌

-- [**Lyno Ferraz**](https://github.com/lynoferraz): Lyno, your technical prowess and assistance have been a fundamental part in this project's success.
-Thank you for helping us navigate through the complexities of the system. 💪

-- **Bruno Maia**: Bruno, your continuous support and encouragement have been an anchor, giving us the motivation and resilience to persevere through the challenges.
-Your faith in our potential and abilities helped to foster a nurturing environment where we could thrive and excel.
-Thank you for being a pillar of support and inspiration. 🌱

-- **Payal Patel**: We would like to express our gratitude to Payal Patel, who embodies Cartesi's commitment to its developer community.
-Your support and engagement with the community play a crucial role in fostering innovation and collaboration.
-Thank you for being a beacon of guidance and support for all developers navigating the Cartesi ecosystem. 🙌

-We sincerely appreciate your time, assistance, and the knowledge you have imparted to us.
-Here's to more collaborative success in the future! 🎉